mosaicml/composer/docs/source/trainer/checkpointing.rst

 ---------------------------------------------------

-To load checkpoints from GCS, you need to once again create a :class:`.RemoteUploaderDownloader` instance, but this time make sure to pass the instance to the trainer's ``load_object_store`` argument.
+To load checkpoints from GCS, you need to once again create a :class:`.RemoteUploaderDownloader` instance, but this time make sure to pass the instance to the ``load_object_store`` argument of the :class:`.Trainer`.
 The ``load_path`` argument should be the path to the checkpoint file *within the container/bucket*.

-Here is an example for loading the 3rd eppch's checkpoint from a GCS bucket:
+Here is an example for loading the third epoch's checkpoint from a GCS bucket:

 .. testcode::
     :skipif: not _LIBCLOUD_INSTALLED